sdss/lvmgort/docs/sphinx/calibrations.rst

     await g.specs.calibrate(sequence="normal")

 See `~.SpectrographSet.calibrate` for details.
-Pre-defined calibration sequences are defined in the :ref:`configuration file <configuration-file>` under ``specs.calibration.sequences``.
+Pre-defined calibration sequences are defined in the :ref:`configuration file <configuration-file>` under ``recipes.calibration.sequences``.
 Alternatively one can pass `~.SpectrographSet.calibrate` a dictionary with the calibration sequence details; such dictionary must match the model defined :ref:`below <calibration-schema>`.

 An example of a very simple calibration sequence would be